Prepare your business to tender for contracts

 Guide

 When competing for contract work, it is important for your business to meet essential criteria.
-If there are gaps in your policies, skills or compliance, this can harm your chances of winning contracts.
-Taking time to make changes to your business can open up new markets.
+Gaps in your policies, skills, or compliance can harm your chances of winning contracts.
+Taking the time to implement necessary changes can open up new markets and opportunities.

 Make the right changes

-• You may need to bring in external experts to advise on the best strategy for change.
+Consider bringing in external experts to advise on the best strategies for change.
 Find out how to get the right advisers for growth.

 Consider three key areas where best practice can set your business apart from the rest.
 These are employment practices, health and safety and environmental compliance.
 For more detail on these topics see: